 Identity and access management tools play a critical role in an enterprise’s security infrastructure, requiring users to pass authentication tests for each session.
 IAM solutions allow organizations to manage all network users and set policies to control their access to sensitive applications.
 For enterprises seeking to tighten access to applications, particularly those with important data, selecting the right IAM tool is an important first step.

-Identity and access management, known as IAM, requires all application users on an enterprise network to authenticate themselves by using information they know, have, or are.
+Identity and access management (IAM) software requires all application users on an enterprise network to authenticate themselves by using information they know, have, or are.
 IAM technology requires users to prove their identity so application, system, or network access is limited to only those who absolutely need to have it.

 IAM helps businesses be aware of who has access to that company data.
 Often, organizations must be able to show that they know who specifically can access data in order to be compliant with regulations; otherwise, they risk being fined.